openCFS/cfs/README.md

 The modelling strategy focuses on physical fields and their respective couplings.

 openCFS is under **[MIT License](LICENSE)**.
 You may use, distribute and copy it under the license terms.
+Any compiled openCFS binaries will include a number of third party libraries with different licenses.
+See the output of e.g. `cfs --version` or the `license` directory for details.

 Building
 --------